There are tons of nice advice on social media targeting those who have lost their job. I won’t repeat them.

 Instead, I'll write what I would need to read in this situation because I have been betrayed by companies before and it took me too long to recover.

 You're entitled to feel sad, hurt, betrayed, rejected, worthless, or something else!
 Go through the emotions and process the feelings but know that the faster you get up after a fall, the faster you grow.
-Toddlers are great teachers.
-Or as the Japanese proverb says:
+Toddlers are great teachers when it comes to that.
+Don’t overthink it.
+As the Japanese proverb says:

 Your mind wants to understand who did this to you.
 It’s not personal.
-It’s systemic (more on that when analyzing Spotify’s layoffs).
+It’s systemic (more on that when analyzing Spotify’s layoffs and Your business value).
 Companies are legal entities driven by profit.
 Good or bad, this is the state of the world.
 You can fight it or adapt to it but never fall into the trap of expecting a legal entity to behave like an individual with a soul.
-Yes, your colleagues are human all the way to the CEO (hopefully 😉), but even the CEO is not immune to the wrath of legal entities, boards and stakeholders.
+Yes, your colleagues are human all the way to the CEO (hopefully 😉), but even the CEO is not immune to the wrath of law, boards and stakeholders.

 I have tried to decouple my personal risk from that of the company: no company shares, no company car, and no private usage of company properties.